systemsguide/systemsguide.github.io/docs/challenges.md

 More than one's *myths* covers the basics, so here's some deeper examples.

 Wider society is entrenched in _singlet-normativity_ - the treating of singlethood as an assumed default and creating a view of plurality as "too complicated".
 This invites dismissing systems as "delusional" or "attention-seeking", as well as invoking fears in questioning plurals about the social impact of accepting oneself as a system.
-Singlet-normativity also enables onlookers to treat plural experiences as exceptional, or alien - justifying dismissing system members requests or needs (seeing them as subhuman), or that systems can uniquely have the reasons they exist be observed and concluded on.
+Singlet-normativity also enables onlookers to treat plural experiences as exceptional or alien, and justify dismissing system members requests or needs (seeing them as subhuman).
 Failing to understand the diversity of plural experience can easily lead to some systems feeling objectified (treated as "fun costumes" instead of people) while others might feel they can't express themselves as a system (treated too much like entirely separate individuals) - and of course, misunderstanding the umbrella can lead to missing your own plurality, too.
 These combined are often used to justify invasions of privacy - while some systems _choose_ to be open about their experiences, others are pressured by singlets that assume a system being "complicated" entitles them to know exactly how.

 The most persistent struggle through plurality is likely _impostor syndrome_.
-With the diversity of plural experience, there's no limit of ways to conceptualize oneself as an undeserving outsider - whether your experiences are too distressing, not distressing enough, too weird, too positive - each time your experiences change or develop, you might be challenged with self-doubt.
+With the diversity of plural experience, there's no limit of ways to conceptualize oneself as an undeserving outsider - whether your experiences are too distressing, not distressing enough, too weird, too positive, or you just have too many headmates - each time your experiences change or develop, you might be challenged with self-doubt.
-Against this pressure is the knowledge that all systems are different - and that you're unlikely to be experiencing plurality _wrong_ - and that you are the master of your own experiences; most of the time, if an experience feels right, then you can trust that feeling and accept it.
+Against this pressure is the knowledge that all systems are different, that you're unlikely to be experiencing plurality _wrong_, and that you are the master of your own experiences; most of the time, if an experience feels right, then you can trust that feeling and accept it.

 Naturally this struggle is not all internal; as many - often through their own insecurity - will instead choose to elect external impostors.